kdoronzio/fmREST.php/README.md

 # fmREST.php

-A free tool from soSIMPLE Software
+A free tool from soSIMPLE Software now updated for FileMaker 18.

-Simplifies & manages PHP connections to FileMaker 17’s REST-based Data API.
+Simplifies & manages PHP connections to FileMaker 17 and 18’s REST-based Data API.

-NOTE: UPGRADED TO WORK WITH FILEMAKER 17.
-NO LONGER WORKS WITH FILEMAKER 16 - use a earlier branch for that.
+NOTE: UPGRADED TO WORK WITH FILEMAKER 17 and FILEMAKER 18.
+NO LONGER WORKS WITH FILEMAKER 16.
-Also note, FileMaker 16 Data API is trial mode only and will stop working on September 18, 2018.

 We created this class file to make it easier to manage dynamic REST sessions for soSIMPLE and our custom development.
 The goal of the class file was to help PHP developers start using the new REST engine as quickly and easily as possible.